Does a Sibling’s 529 Plan Assets Hurt Financial Aid Eligibility?

 529 plans owned by a grandparent or other third party

-A sibling’s 529 plan that is owned by a grandparent or anyone other than a parent does not have to be reported on the FAFSA.
-Grandparent-owned 529 plans are also not reported on the beneficiary’s FAFSA, however, distributions from a grandparent-owned 529 plan reduce a the beneficiary’s need-based financial aid eligibility by as much as 50% of the amount of the distribution.
+A sibling’s 529 plan that is owned by a grandparent or anyone else other than the parent, such as an aunt, uncle or godparent, does not have to be reported on the FAFSA.
+Grandparent-owned 529 plans are also not reported on the beneficiary’s FAFSA.

 Students who complete the CSS Profile must report all 529 plans that name the student as a beneficiary, including 529 plans owned by a grandparent.